Jomiri/pyfiberamp/README.rst

 System requirements
 ===================
 PyFiberAmp depends on the standard scientific Python packages: Numpy, SciPy and Matplotlib and has been tested on Windows 7 and Windows 10.
-It but should work on other operating systems as well provided that Python and the required packages are installed.
+It should work on other operating systems as well provided that Python and the required packages are installed.
 The `Anaconda distribution
 <https://www.anaconda.com/download/>`_ contains everything out of the box.

 Even though all of PyFiberAmp's functionality is available in interpreted Python code, the use of the separate C++ extension is recommended for computationally intensive time-dynamic simulations.
 The system requirements of the C++ extension are stricter: Windows 7 or 10, Python 3.6 and a fairly modern CPU with AVX2 instruction support.
-If you cannot satisfy the requirements, open a new issue or send me a message, and I'll try to provide you with a compatible (but slower) version.
+If you cannot satisfy the requirements but the Python based solver is too slow for you, open a new issue or send me a message, and I'll try to provide you with a compatible C++ version.

 Example
 ========